 - Stock up

-Stock up on staples like canned foods, pre-made meals, and toiletry items before surgery.
-If possible, arrange for someone who can bring you meals or perishable items like milk and eggs during your recovery.
+Stock up on staples like canned and frozen foods, pre-made meals, and toiletry items before surgery.
+If possible, arrange for someone who can bring you meals or perishable items like milk and fresh fruits and vegetables during the early stages of your recovery.

 These tips are just suggestions.
 Your surgeon and their staff will advise you on how to prepare for surgery.
 Talk to them if you have any questions.

 Also, it’s normal to feel a little nervous as your hip replacement surgery date approaches.
 Remember, the vast majority of hip replacement surgeries go smoothly.
 When asked, 87% of hip replacement patients say their pre-surgical expectations were met.
 2 Mancuso et al. Fulfillment of Patients' Expectations for Total Hip Arthroplasty.
 The Journal of Bone & Joint Surgery.
 2009 Sep;91(9):2073-2078.